 01 of 04

 Corners on collars and cuffs may have multiple layers.
 Those multiple layers of fabric can stop you from having sharp corners, but there are ways to work around the bulk and have a corner that is what you want it to look like.

-- Trim! -- Trimming away excess bulk is always a great way to help fabric lay smoothly.
+- Trim: Trimming away excess bulk is always a great way to help the fabric lay smoothly.
 Grading the seam will disrupt a sharp under layer edge.

 Avoiding Pillow Ears or Poking Corners

-A nice plump pillow can end up corners that stick out like a bunny ear, just because a pillow is so plump in the middle and nothing is really filling the corners.
-Using a pillow form is the best way to change pillows but a prime culprit in creating pillow ears.
+A nice plump pillow can end up with corners that stick out like a bunny ear just because a pillow is so plump in the middle that nothing is filling in the corners.
+Using a pillow form is the best way to change pillows but is a prime culprit in creating pillow ears.

-- Sew across the corners -- Just as when you sew a collar or cuff corner, stitching a few stitches across the corner, allows room for the seam allowance and allows a sharp corner.
+- Sew across the corners: Just as when you sew a collar or cuff corner, stitching a few stitches across the corner allows room for the seam allowance and allows for a sharp corner.